razor-x/blobpack/README.md

 Since [Serverless] and the [AWS CDK] are both popular deployment solutions that support Node.js, this tool is distributed as an npm package.

-This package exposes the CLI command blobpack, and its [underlying JavaScript API](http://io.evansosenko.com/blobpack/).
+This package exposes the CLI command blobpack and its [underlying JavaScript API](http://io.evansosenko.com/blobpack/).

 [Serverless]: https://serverless.com/